Secondhand cigarette smoke has been proven to be dangerous to pets and people, mainly because it can cause nicotine poisoning.

 Since the type of nicotine and the size of the animal can vary greatly, it makes it difficult to have a "one-size-fits-all" answer.
 A 40-pound dog would get very sick after eating one cigarette but would need something like 11 cigarettes to die from nicotine poisoning.
 However, there's no "safe" amount of nicotine for any animal.

 Ingestion of nicotine is considered an emergency, and time is of the essence.
-If your pet has potentially swallowed a nicotine product, bring the product and make a note of how much the animal consumed (an estimate is OK).
+If your pet has potentially swallowed a nicotine product, bring the product and make a note of how much the animal consumed (an estimate is okay).
 Your veterinarian will need to know this in order to accurately treat your pet for poisoning.

 It is likely that your vet will want to induce vomiting if the animal hasn't already vomited.
 The vet will administer activated charcoal, and start supportive therapy in the form of IV fluids and medications to control seizures and other nervous system effects.
 The sooner your pet can rid its body of the nicotine (by vomiting and breakdown in the liver), the better your pet's prognosis.

 The veterinarian also will likely draw blood from your pet to determine how much nicotine is in its bloodstream, and if there are other toxins present.
 Unfortunately, if your pet has ingested nicotine gum, there's a chance it also may have suffered xylitol poisoning.
-Xylitol is a synthetic sweetner used in gums and candies, and can cause liver failure and in some cases, death, in animals.
+Xylitol is a synthetic sweetener used in gums and candies, and can cause liver failure and in some cases, death, in animals.

 Tobacco can be caustic to the stomach.
 You might think giving your pet antacids to calm its stomach is a good idea, but in this instance, it's not.
 It's better (albeit uncomfortable) to keep the stomach acids churning.
 Those acids are inhibiting the stomach's absorption of nicotine.